yuansuny/yuansuny.github.io/_projects/3_MSSP.md

 </p>

 __Current progress__: We have instantiated this high-level idea by using a probabilistic sampling method and a simple ML model with statistical features computed from samples of solutions.
-The initial results are very promising, and we see a lot of potential in this multi-shot solution prediction approach.
+The initial results are very promising, and we are currently exploring more in this direction.

 __Publications__: To appear.